micromouse-utad/MMKit-PH/README.md

 ## Documentation

-Some aditional documentation is also available in the [latest release](https://github.com/micromouse-utad/MMKit-PH/releases/latest) page in a zip file named _MMKit-doc_.
+Some additional documentation is also available in the [latest release](https://github.com/micromouse-utad/MMKit-PH/releases/latest) page in a zip file named _MMKit-doc_.
 This includes:

 - Code documentation generated from [Doxygen](http://doxygen.nl/)
 - The MMKit's layout